Argument & Critical Thinking

 - Finally, the content can be used to support analysis of students’ own writing.

-- Once students complete the section on “Argumentative Thesis,” and take the interactive quiz for practice, students can submit a working or tentative thesis for feedback from you.
+- Once students complete the section on “Argumentative Thesis,” and complete the interactive activity for practice, students can submit a working or tentative thesis for feedback from you.

 - The “Organizing Your Argument” section can be used to teach students about the basic argumentative structures and the rhetorical purposes of each.
 You may have students study all of them and make decisions or just focus on one particular structure.